Earn up to $3,200 per year

 |Job confirmations sent||July/August||January|

 Earnings are paid biweekly and are applied to your tuition account or paid in cash (BJU personal drawing account deposit or bank direct deposit).
-Earnings will automatically be applied to all tuition accounts in arrears.

 The following chart shows approximate annual net earnings for a student in the work program.

 |Weekly Hours||Approximate Annual Net Earnings|